-This week marks one year until the 2020 Summer Olympics in Tokyo, Japan.
-And with over 200 participating nations the Olympics continues to be the greatest sporting show on Earth.
-Although most Nations and governing bodies are entering the final stages of their preparation cycles, it is not too late for your organisation, whether large or small, to start preparing your digital platforms for the traffic boost during this period.
+Although most countries and sports governing bodies are entering the final stages of their preparation cycles, it is not too late for your organisation, whether large or small, to start preparing your digital platforms for the anticipated traffic boost during this period.

 As the most flexible owned-channel and the lynchpin of a solid digital marketing mix, your website enables you to tell an enticing story about your brand to clients, fans, future participants, sponsors, broadcasters and more.
 Hence properly preparing your digital platforms ahead of the Olympic games is an opportunity not to be missed.
 Team Sotic are sharing seven quick wins to help you start preparing today.

 Google and other search engines thrive on up-to-date information, however, keeping content fresh can be a challenge.
 We’ve seen some excellent results with a good common sense approach without clients having to spend additional money.

 Using tools such as Google Analytics, Google Keyword Planner, Semrush or similar, organisations can gain valuable insight to steer your content refresh efforts.
 Revisiting old content and ensuring keywords, meta descriptions and image tags on key pages are up to date is good practice.
 Furthermore, H1, H2, H3 and all other headings should be set and in the right order.
 This allows the search engines to identify key information accurately and rank them appropriately.

 2. Content Planning

 With the proliferation of social media platforms and content formats, eclectic content will no longer suffice.
 Organisations can establish cadence with a good content strategy and planning.
 One way to achieve this is with a monthly or quarterly plan which is robust enough to drive engagement, yet flexible enough to change as needed.